-Within RPPL's network, which includes professional learning (PL) provider organizations, districts, and researchers, one hypothesis about how to increase the success of curriculum implementation is that CBPL efforts should engage more directly with teacher beliefs and mindsets about new curriculum - and in particular, with teacher concerns about how students might react to new materials that are potentially more demanding than those previously in use.
-A report from TNTP (2018) highlights the fact that, in many classrooms, students are rarely asked by their teachers to complete tasks at grade level, even when they demonstrate success with the tasks they are assigned.
+The Research Partnership for Professional Learning (RPPL) is a network of professional learning (PL) provider organizations, districts, and researchers.
+Within this network, one hypothesis about how to increase the success of curriculum implementation is that CBPL efforts should engage more directly with teacher beliefs and mindsets about new curriculum - and in particular, with teacher concerns about how students might react to new materials that are potentially more demanding than those previously in use.
+A report from TNTP (2018) highlights the fact that, in many classrooms, students are rarely asked by their teachers to complete tasks at grade level, even when they demonstrate success when they are assigned grade-level tasks.